cameron-terry/midi-write/README.md

 # Markup Language
-MidiWrite uses a markup language to abstract writing code to convert the chords into a midi file.
+MidiWrite uses a markup language to abstract writing code for converting chords into a MIDI file.
 A sample markup file is shown below.

     <begin [title]>